jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I don't want to dwell on my experience too much.
 All that's important is this.
 There was a huge problem costing millions of dollars, weeks of workers' time (lots of it unpaid overtime), and maybe even your life.
 And it was against the rules to solve it.
 If I had won this battle for the Internet Age, it would be a tiny victory.

 So instead, I'm going to talk about winning the war.
 Our hospitals, schools, repair-shops, government bureaucracies—our entire way of life is being held back from the Internet Age by a group of self-entitled holdovers of the Industrial Age.
-This small group of people is making decisions that aren't there's to make.

-To help us win the game, we need to level the playing field.
 So, I learned my lessons and wrote this book.

 Because despite already having the digital technology to improve our lives, antagonists maintain gates all over the place to protect the pre-digital "1969" way of life.
 They know—even if subconsciously—they lose their coveted managerial status, executive positions, and superiority complexes in a mass-collaboration economy.
 Being held back from this brighter future is why our jobs are often bullshit, our lives can be so unhappy, and our civilization is degrading.

 To improve our days then, the people need Techvolution.
-A new ruling philosophy that says improving our society is our right and our duty.
+A new ruling philosophy that says improving our society is the only rule that matters.

-![old philosophy in a new world](https://techvolution.io/content/images/2020/04/suburbs-idealized.jpg) _This is our idealized suburb, where where most of us live today.
-And it's filled with antagonists.
-Newspaper pundits, infotainment broadcasters, oil for transportation, gas cars, k-university education, mortgages, and other powerbrokers, are today's Industrial Age holdovers_
+![old philosophy in a new world](https://techvolution.io/content/images/2020/04/suburbs-idealized.jpg) _This is our idealized suburb of 1969.
+Today it's filled with Industrial Age holdovers: newspaper pundits, infotainment broadcasters, oil for transportation, gas cars, k-university schooling, confusing mortgages, and others, are today's antagonists._

 ## To Upgrade Our Civilization We Need To Reach for the Tools

 Do you love stories?
 I think it's a safe bet to say that you do.
 Who doesn't?
 They entertain us after a hard day of work, bring us together to share our joys, and (my favorite), open our minds to the different rules, philosophies, and technologies of foreign cities, mythical worlds, and galaxies far far away.

 Stories are so compelling because they're so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 Stories aren't debates.
 We take the protagonist's side.
 Thus, Romeo and Juliet's love is beautiful and worth dying for, while their families' feud is ignorant and stupid.
-Luke Skywalker's rebellion is righteous and worth fighting for, while Darth Vader's empire is wicked and should be destroyed.
+Luke Skywalker's rebellion is righteous and worth fighting for, while Darth Vader's empire is wicked and must be destroyed.

 Our moral clarity about a problem turns the protagonists into our heroes and the antagonists into our villains.
 We follow their story with strong emotions—which burst out at the climax as we find out who wins.